-Disney Vale Tata Motors Baidu Firm size/market Firm is one of the largest The company is one of Firm has a large market Company is in a size players in the entertainment the largest mining growing sector (online and theme park business, but companies in the market, but it is small by search) in a growing the businesses are being world, and the overall global standards.
-Growth is market (China). redefined and are expanding. market is constrained \mathcal{E} by limits on resource availability. markets.
-T Current excess Firm is earning more than its Returns on capital are returns cost of capital. largely a function of excess returns. commodity prices.
-Have generally of capital.
+Disney Vale Tata Motors Baidu Firm size/market size Disney Firm is one of the largest players in the entertainment and theme park business, but the businesses are being redefined and are expanding.
+Vale The company is one of the largest mining companies in the world, and the overall market is constrained by limits on resource Tata MotorsFirm has a large marketshare of Indian (domestic)market, but it is small byglobal standards.
+Growth iscomingfromJaguardivisioninamarring Baidu Company is in a growing sector (online search) in a growing market (China).
+2 availability. markets.
+Current excess returns Firm is earning more than its cost of capital.
+Returns on capital are largely a function of commodity prices.
 Have generally exceeded the cost of capital.
-Competitive Has some of the most Cost advantages Has wide Early entry into & advantages recognized brand names in the because of access to distribution/service knowledge of the aavanages world.
-Its movie business now low-cost iron ore network in India but Chinese market, houses Marvel superheros, reserves in Brazil. competitive advantages are coupled with Pixar animated characters & fading there.Competitive government-imposed Star Wars. advantages in India are barriers to entry on fading but outsiders.
-Landrover/Jaguar has strong brand name value, giving Tata pricing power and growth potential.
-Length of high- Ten years, entirely because of Five years, with much of growth period its strong competitive normalized earnings the growth coming from excess returns. advantages/ and moderate excess outside India. returns.
+Firm has a return on capital that is higher than the cost of capital.
+Firm earns significant excess returns.
+Competitive Has some of the most Cost advantages Has wide Early entry into & advantages recognized brand names in the because of access to distribution/service knowledge of the world.
+Its movie business now low-cost iron ore network in India but Chinese market, houses Marvel superheros, reserves in Brazil. competitive advantages are coupled with Pixar animated characters & fading there.
+Competitive government-imposed Star wars. fading but outsiders Landrover/Jaguar has outsiders. strong brand name value giving Tata pricing power and growth potential.
+Length of high- Ten years, entirely because of None, though with Five years, with much of Ten years, with strong growth period its strong competitive normalized earnings the growth coming from excess returns. advantages/ and moderate excess outside India. returns.